Kerryn Phelps: Professional life

 Phelps's time as AMA president was marked by a public clash with the federal Minister for Health, Michael Wooldridge.
 He publicly claimed that she had no specialist medical qualifications.
 In rebuttal, Phelps contended that general practice is itself a medical specialty.
-The minister later issued a public apology.
+After the Prime Minister, John Howard intervened to broker a truce, the minister still refused to apologise for his remarks.
+In an interview on PM, the minister eventually issued a public apology.

 While President of AMA Phelps was also chairperson of pink media and property company Satellite Group.
 She resigned as chairperson of the troubled company in August 2000.

 Between 2009 and 2012, Phelps was President of the Australasian Integrative Medicine Association.
 She is founder and principal clinician at Sydney Integrative Medicine and Cooper Street Clinic in Sydney and Conjoint Professor in the National Institute of Complementary Medicine at the Western Sydney University.
 She is a regular speaker to health professionals and the general public on health and well-being, as well as leadership and strategy for professional organisations.
 She has been the health writer for The Australian Women's Weekly since 1991.
 She is a regular commentator on general practice, public health, medical politics and human rights issues.

 Phelps is the co-author, with Craig Hassed, of the textbook The Integrative Approach published in 2010; and has published on general wellness, cancer and on a range of other general health and health communication issues.

 Local government politics

-Phelps is currently an independent Councillor for the City of Sydney.
+Phelps was an independent Councillor for the City of Sydney until December 2021.

 Elected to the Council of the City of Sydney on 10 September 2016 as a member of the Clover Moore Independent Team, Phelps was elected Deputy Lord Mayor of the council.
 However, membership of the Clover Moore team was short-lived.
 Phelps resigned to sit as an independent from 27 June 2017, after being told by Moore that she would not support Phelps' bid to continue as deputy lord mayor.